On November 20, 2019, the Administration published the Fall 2019 regulatory agenda.

 Statement of Need: The failure to provide certain categories of nonimmigrants with specific dates for their authorized periods of stay can cause confusion over how long they may lawfully remain in the United States and has complicated the efforts to reduce overstay rates for nonimmigrant students.
 The clarity created by date-certain admissions will help reduce the overstay rate.

+The Fall 2019 agenda clarified that the action is directed to the F, J, and I nonimmigrant categories.
+First, DHS changed the title of the action from "Establishing a Maximum Period of Authorized Stay for F-1 and Other Nonimmigrants" to "Establishing a Maximum Period of Authorized Stay for Students, Exchange Visitors, and Media Representatives;" Second, DHS added a Summary of the Legal Basis that further identifies the F, J, and I categories.
 No further details are available at this time.
-The Fall 2019 agenda clarified the scope of the proposal, changing the title of the action from "Establishing a Maximum Period of Authorized Stay for F-1 and Other Nonimmigrants" to "Establishing a Maximum Period of Authorized Stay for Students, Exchange Visitors, and Media Representatives," which clearly is directed to the F, J, and I categories.

 For information updates, stay tuned to NAFSA's Proposal to Replace Duration of Status page.